fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 This example shows an important concept about explanations for black-box models: they explain what the model is predicting, but they do not attempt to explain if the predictions are correct.

 Hence the call to [stop explaining black-box models](https://arxiv.org/abs/1811.10154) (at least for some applications).
-But this is a battle for another day...
+But this is a story for another day...

 ### Aggregate attributions for accurate vs. inaccurate networks